radeksimko/otto-docker-dev-plugin/README.md

 forwarding a specific port range from the VM to the host.
 Such port range may be then used in `docker-compose.yml` as host ports.

-It would be nice to have dynamic allocation of both, but Virtualbox doesn't seem to be able to change such things at runtime (not sure about other VM providers).
+It would be nice to have dynamic allocation of both, but that's a feature request for Vagrant as normally Vagrant requires `reload` when changing forwarded ports.

 ## Possible solutions